amitghoshg/Hotel_Booking/README.md

 # Hotel Booking Data Analysis

 ## Project Overview
-This project focuses on analyzing hotel booking data to derive insights into various aspects of hotel operations, customer behavior, and booking trends.
-The analysis aims to understand patterns related to booking cancellations, average daily rates, and other key metrics that can inform business decisions.
+This project dives deep into hotel booking data to uncover the real story behind reservations, cancellations, and pricing.
+Our goal is to truly understand customer behavior – why they book, why they cancel, and what influences their decisions.
+By revealing these key patterns, we aim to deliver actionable insights that directly improve how our hotels operate and help us sharpen our business strategies.

 ## Data Source
 The primary dataset used for this analysis is `hotel_booking.csv`, which contains detailed information about hotel reservations.
 Additionally, the project includes functionality to interact with a MongoDB database, specifically connecting to a database named `Python_Data_Analysis` and a collection named `Hotel Booking`, suggesting potential data ingestion or further data storage.